People labelled as dyslexic, dyspraxic, autistic or with ADHD often feel their ideas go unheard and underappreciated.

 How can neurodiverse thinkers learn to be heard?

-We are only 10% of the population, the minority, and the other 90% so it’s up to us to adjust our communication approach if we want to be heard.
-The good news is that as creative problem solvers once we understand how other people think we are often able to change the way we present our ideas so people actually listen to us…
+We are only 10% of the population, the minority, and the others are the 90%, so it’s up to us to adjust our communication approach if we want to be heard.
+The good news is that as creative problem solvers, once we understand how other people think we are often able to change the way we present our ideas so people actually listen to us…

 This applies both in spoken situations and in writing.